-3. Attach the Blower Mounting Bracket.

-Use pliers to bend back the long, vertical flange to allow the bracket to fit flush against the back of the stove.
-(Fig.20 and 21 /#2) to the two center studs on the back of the stove, oriented as shown.
-Secure with two M6 flange nuts.

-- Attach the Blower to the Mounting Bracket using the two wing nuts (Fig. 21 /#9). - Attach the Snapstat Bracket to the lower stud on the back of the stove, oriented as shown in fig. 21 /#7.
-Slide the small Snapstat (#6, marked F110-20)
+- Attach the Blower Mounting Bracket to the two center studs on the back of the stove, oriented as shown in fig. 20, using two M6 hex nuts. - Attach the Blower to the Mounting Bracket using the two wing nuts. - Attach the Snapstat Bracket to the lower stud on the back of the stove, oriented as shown.
+Slide the Snapstat into place betweeen the stove thand the bracket.
+Connect the